 Dr. Virmani has a Ph.D. in Physical Oceanography from the College of Marine Science, University of South Florida.
 As a Rotary Foundation Ambassadorial Scholar, she earned a M.S. in Atmospheric Science from SUNY at Stony Brook.
 She also has a B.Sc. in Physics from Imperial College London and is an Associate of the Royal College of Science.

-Dr. Virmani currently serves on the Schmidt Marine Technology Partners Advisory Panel, Catch the Next Wave Committee, the U.S. Integrated Ocean Observing System Federal Advisory Committee, and the Executive Committee of the National Geographic Executive Committee for Research and Exploration.
-She is a Fellow of the Royal Meteorological Society and the The Explorers Club, and a Member of the American Meteorological Society and American Geophysical Union.
+Dr. Virmani currently serves on the Catch the Next Wave Committee, the U.S. Integrated Ocean Observing System Federal Advisory Committee, the National Geographic Executive Committee for Research and Exploration, and the Monterey Bay Aquarium Research Institute Board, and is an External Advisor to the Seabed 2030 Ocean Frontiers Mapping Committee, and a member of the XPRIZE Climate Brain Trust and the World Economic Forum Global Future Councils.
+She is a Fellow of the Royal Meteorological Society and The Explorers Club, and a Member of the American Meteorological Society and American Geophysical Union.

 In her ‘spare’ time, she has produced an award-winning Science Fiction short film and writes a humorous and informative tropical storms blog.